awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 + `ec2:DescribeAvailabilityZones`: To view and select a specific Availability Zone\.
 + `ec2:DescribeNetworkInterfaces`: To view and select existing network interfaces for the selected subnet\.
 + To add outbound rules to VPC security groups, users must be granted permission to use the `ec2:AuthorizeSecurityGroupEgress` API action\.
 To modify or delete existing rules, users must be granted permission to use the relevant `ec2:RevokeSecurityGroup*` API action\.
 + `ec2:CreateTags`: To tag the resources that are created by `RunInstances`\.
-For more information, see [Granting Permission to Tag Resources During Creation](supported-iam-actions-tagging.md)\.
+For more information, see [Granting permission to tag resources during creation](supported-iam-actions-tagging.md)\.
 If users do not have permission to use this action and they attempt to apply tags on the tagging page of the launch wizard, the launch fails\.
 **Important**
 Be careful about granting users permission to use the `ec2:CreateTags` action\.
 This limits your ability to use the `ec2:ResourceTag` condition key to restrict the use of other resources; users can change a resource's tag in order to bypass those restrictions\.